gas-backend-architecture

 - never return raw exceptions

-- use only error codes defined in
+- use only error codes from

 gas-error-handling